OPEN-NEXT/OKH-LOSH/requirements_sources/Wikibase_Qs.md

 - have a CE certification
 - don't create too much subsequent costs (e.g. for software when modifying the design).

-In case I'm not happy with any of the results I may choose to design my own open source ventilator, recycling some of the designs, I found, I'll ask myself/the Wikibase instance:
+In case I'm not happy with any of the results,
+I may choose to design my own open source ventilator, recycling some of the designs I found,
+I'll ask myself/the RDF store:

 - Which modules/components have been used in various modules?
 - Which modules/components are available matching my software requirements? (e.g. specific CAD software)